 1913: In South Bend, Indiana, at Temple Beth El Rabbi Abraham Cronbach officiated at Confirmation Services this morning.

 1913: At the Chicago Hebrew Institute Mrs. M.L.
 Purvin is scheduled to address the children at today’s Sabbath School Graduation Exercises

 1914: In London, soprano Alma Gluck married violinist Efrem Zimbalist with whom she had two children “Maria Virginia Goelet” and actor Efrem Zimbalist, Jr. best known for his starring role in “77 Sunset Strip.”

 1914: Hammerstein’s Roof Garden will host an amateur dance contest tonight in connection with “Dancing by Moonlight.”

-1914: Birthdate of cartoonist and illustrator Saul Steinberg.
-Born in Romania he moved to Italy to study and work.
-In 1940, the anti-Jewish racial laws in Fascist Italy forced him to flee to America.
-While in Santo Domingo in 1941 awaiting an entry visa, he started publishing regularly in The New Yorker.
-He was a major figure in the art world until his death in 1999.
+1914: Birthdate of Romania native cartoonist and illustrator Saul Steinberg who worked and studied in Italy until 1940 when the anti-Jewish racial laws in Fascist Italy forced him to flee to America by way of Santo Domingo where in 1941, he started publishing regularly in The New Yorker.

 1915: Birthdate of Oscar Westreich, the native of Vienna who made Aliyah in 1933 and as Yehoshua Bar-Hillel became a noted mathematician and linguist.